jdmar3-comp426/a99-cpyswe/README.md

 # Pinball Game by group CPYSWE

-Check the more specific explanation page for the game nder /docs or follow the link [Explanations Of The Game](/docs/explanations.md)
+Check the more specific explanation page for the game under /docs or follow the link [Explanations Of The Game](/docs/explanations.md)

 ## Game Page